 Our staff members strive to be advocates for the gay, lesbian, bisexual, transgender and ally community by facilitating collaborative relationships and communication between the student, faculty, staff, and the broader Bryan/College Station community.

-I am currently pursuing a Master of Science through the Student Affairs Administration in Higher Education (SAAHE) program at Texas A&M University.
+Howdy!
+My name is Olivia Corneau and I am a Graduate Assistant for the resource center.
+I was born in Savannah, Georgia, but call Rockwall, Texas my hometown.
+I graduated from Texas A&M University in May of 2017 with a Bachelor of Science double-major in Sociology and Psychology, and a minor in Women and Gender Studies.
+I am a graduate student currently pursuing a Master of Science in Educational Administration with a concentration in Student Affairs Administration in Higher Education (SAAHE) at Texas A&M University.
 Through my work in the resource center, I am able to fulfill my passion of educating and supporting student development and success.
-If I am not working resource tables around campus, giving educational presentations, or reading material for my classes, I am most likely snuggled up with my Great Pyrenees, Rudder, and watching Grey's Anatomy.
+If I am not working resource tables around campus, giving educational presentations, or reading material for my classes, I am most likely snuggled up with my Great Pyrenees, Rudder, and watching Grey's Anatomy or The Office.

 Howdy!
 My name is Javier Morales and I’m originally from Brownsville, TX, which yes is the birthplace of Harambe the gorilla.
 I’m currently pursuing a BS in Psychology with minors in Neuroscience and Sociology, and I plan to later obtain a PhD in Psychology.
 I’m still unsure as to what branch I will be going into, but I’m passionately considering Counseling Psychology and Neuropsychology.
 I love to be somewhere that allows me to give people something they need, a resource, directions (which I’m horrible at by the way since I have no sense of direction but I try), even something as seemingly simple like a listening ear (which can make all difference in the world).
 I’m also proud to say I’m a part of the Student Counseling HelpLine, A&M’s own line for anyone to call about anything that may be on their mind, so if you can’t visit the GLBT Resource Center and you need someone to talk to, give the HelpLine a call, “We’re here”.
 I hope I can give something to the community through the GLBT Resource Center, and I look forward to doing everything I can to make sure I do.
 I can’t wait to make this a great year!